btjanaka/academic-site/src/index.md

 served as Internal Vice President of [ACM@UCI](http://acm-uci.org/).
 Outside of academia, I have interned at [Google](https://google.com) for three summers.

-My main interests are in robotics and AI, particularly hierarchical reinforcement and imitation learning, clustering, and human-robot collaboration.
+My main interests are in robotics and AI, particularly reinforcement learning, clustering, and human-robot collaboration.
 I have also explored computational chemistry, competitive programming, and web development.

 During high school, I competed in the
 [VEX Robotics Competition](https://en.wikipedia.org/wiki/VEX_Robotics_Competition)